Letter from Francis C. Travers to Theodore Roosevelt

 1904-12-07

-Francis C. Travers forwards a letter from Colonel Edward Duffy about the dinner President Roosevelt will be attending for the Society of the Friendly Sons of Saint Patrick.
+Francis C. Travers forwards a letter from Colonel Edward L. Duffy about the dinner President Roosevelt will be attending for the Society of the Friendly Sons of Saint Patrick.
 Travers has enclosed a newspaper clipping, too.
 Travers is pleased with the appointment of Robert John Wynne as Postmaster General.
 He is also pleased about the appointment of William R. Willcox as Postmaster of New York City.

 Library of Congress Manuscript Division